LafeLabs/geometronmagic/README.md

  - [link to quantum art](https://www.quantumart.org/)
  - links to wikipedia pages
  - [link to programmer from quantum art](https://www.quantumart.org/programarduinoxyz.html)
+ - screen shots of list of icons shown in this scroll
+ - photo of a 22 card deck

 ## Trash Robot Bags, Flags and Rags